Solantisa/KRAFTlauncher/README.md

 Hello, it's FlyingBones.
-First you have to unzip this file and then open the second README file to get the instructions.
+First you have to unzip the "bedrock.zip" file and then open the second README file which is inside of it to get the instructions.